 Multi-language search support

 For many sites, some visitors use English in their search phrases despite the site being localized in a different language.
-Searches and completions with known concepts in English are automatically understood and catered, even if product data is provided in the locale of the market.
+Searches and completions with known concepts in English are automatically understood and handled, even if product data is provided in the locale of the market.
 This reduces the need for manually localized synonyms for known concepts.

 Automated conceptual synonyms